newoceaninfosys/react-native-image-gallery/README.md

 >This used to be a fork of [ldn0x7dc/react-native-gallery](https://github.com/ldn0x7dc/react-native-image-gallery) but since the author has stopped maintaining it, here's our own repo.
 Props to him for his work !

+>The PDF Viewer feature is using [react-native-pdf](https://github.com/wonday/react-native-pdf) as dependencies, please make sure you follow the instruction to install `react-native-pdf` before using this

 A pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.

 This component aims to be (one of) the best image viewer for react-native apps.
 Comparing with other gallery alike components, this one should be more elegant in following aspects: (mimics iOS system photo album app).